Oil steady as supply cuts offset demand worries on stalled vaccine rollouts

 “We’re waiting for the next shoe to drop in the oil market.
 We really don’t have much to move us around,” said Michael McCarthy, chief strategist at CMC Markets.

 The Brent March contract expires on Friday.
-The more active April contract rose 13 cents, or 0.2%, to $55.23.
+The more active April contract was 3 cents, or 0.1%, lower at $55.17.

-U.S. West Texas Intermediate (WTI) crude futures slipped 7 cents to $52.27 a barrel, after falling 1.0% on Thursday.
+U.S. West Texas Intermediate (WTI) crude futures fell 23 cents to $52.10 a barrel, after easing 1% on Thursday.

 “Even the currency effects that have been an occasional driver of the market have dried up with the U.S. dollar also very stable at current levels,” said McCarthy.